wp-plugins/reduce-bounce-rate/readme.txt

 After some days, you will probably see the Bounce Rate drop in Google Analytics.
 Then you will know it is working.

-= Does it matter whether I use the old or new tracking code? =
+= Does it matter which version of the tracking code I am using? =

-No.
+Yes.
+Most people use the Traditional or the Asynchronous Syntax tracking code (ga.js).
+This plugin works for these tracking codes.
+Recently Google introduced a new tracking code (analytics.js) which is currently in public beta fase.
+This plugin doesn't work for this tracking code yet.
+As soon as more people are going to use the new tracking code, I will put a setting in the (future) option page where you can define your tracking code version.

 == Screenshots ==